-View all the exciting enrichment activities relating to the Graduate coursework program
+View all the exciting activities relating to the Graduate research program

 Do you ever feel like the right research tool is out there, but you haven't met yet?
 Are you just not sure where to start looking?
 Research Tools Speed Dating is an event that allows you to encounter a number of different research tools and to sign up for further training should you wish.
 Research Tools Speed Dating is brought to you collaboratively by the Faculty of Arts and ITS Research Platforms.

 The next Research Tools Speed Dating is scheduled to take place on Wednesday 10 August 2016 from 1 - 3pm in Arts Hall, Old Arts (Building 149).

 Narrative-based Careers Coaching

 What skills from your research-based study can you translate into real-world work?
 Find out by registering to participate in a day-long, Personalised Career Development Intensive, led exclusively for Faculty of Arts Research Students by expert professional development advisor Richard Comerford.

 At the completion of the program participants will be able to confidently articulate their critical employment values, skills and attributes; explore career pathways and career options through the taking of action; understand and use seven critical behaviours in developing a career support network; create compelling career narratives for use in internships, resumes, the workplace and interviews; and authentically attend and use narrative story telling within job interviews.

 Online registration will be available here when this event is next scheduled to take place.

 The Arts Graduate Research Thesis Writers' Circle provides a supportive environment for graduate research students to improve their academic writing through giving and receiving regular, constructive peer-feedback in a workshop setting.